Jordanhoward91/UX-for-Developers/manuscript/Chapter_1.md

 {width: 8, float: left}
 ![](jesse.png)

-**Jesse Cook:** We specifically work a lot with clients, but that doesn't necessarily mean that you're always going to be in that position.
+**Jesse Cooke:** We specifically work a lot with clients, but that doesn't necessarily mean that you're always going to be in that position.
 You might be working for some tech company that has one app and you have a manager that you're reporting to, but they are very similar scenarios.

 The idea is that the creative director is approached because something needs to be built or changed.
 What they do is take the vision of whoever's approached them, and get that vision on paper.
 It seems a lot more straightforward than it usually ends up being.